msei99/pbgui/README.md

 On First Run, you have to select your passivbot and venv directories For the venv you have to enter the full path to python.
 Example path for venv_pb7: /home/mani/software/venv_pb7/bin/python
+Select Master on Welcome Screen if this System is used to send configs to VPS

 ## PBRun Instance Manager
 To enable the PBGui instance manager in the GUI, you can follow these steps: